eljo/site/_guide/05-services.md

     command: ["node", "worker.js"]
 </pre>

-This `docker-compose.yml` specifies two Services.
-The `build` directives indicate that both services will use the Image you just built with the `Dockerfile` in the current directory.
+This `docker-compose.yml` specifies two services.
+The `build` directives indicate that both services will use the image you just built with the `Dockerfile` in the current directory.
 The `command` directives specify two different programs to run against that image.

-For a simple Node.js app these programs are an HTTP server with a Redis producer (web) and a long-running Redis consumer (worker):
+For a simple Node.js app these programs are an HTTP server (`node`) with a Redis producer (`web.js`) and a long-running Redis consumer (`worker.js`):

 <pre class="file js" title="web.js">
 var http = require("http");